A Framework for Fine-Grained Synchronization of Dependent GPU Kernels: Fine-Grained Synchronization of Kernels

 \subsection{Invoke Dependent Kernels}

-The first part of fine-grained synchronization is to eliminate the stream synchronization between kernels. \libname{} achieves this by invoking the kernels on different CUDA streams. \libname{} associates a {\tt CuStage} object with each kernel.
-Lines~\ref{line:ex:alloc-prod} and~\ref{line:ex:alloc-cons} in Figure~\ref{fig:ex:matmuls} creates a producer {\tt prod} and consumer {\tt cons} stage for the two GeMM kernels.
-These kernels are invoked on different streams associated with respective stages.
-Before doing so, the code declares the dependency between the two stages in line~\ref{line:ex:declare-dep} specifying that input {\tt A} of the consumer depends on the output of the producer.
+The first requirement for fine-grained synchronization is to eliminate the stream synchronization between kernels. \libname{} achieves this by invoking all kernels on different CUDA streams.
+The example creates producer (\texttt{prod}) and consumer (\texttt{cons}) stages for both GeMM kernels (lines~\ref{line:ex:alloc-prod}--\ref{line:ex:alloc-cons} in Figure~\ref{fig:ex:matmuls}).
+Then, the example declares the dependency between the two stages by specifying that the output of the producer is the input of the consumer (line~\ref{line:ex:declare-dep}).
+Finally, the example invokes both kernels on different streams associated with respective stages (lines~\ref{line:ex:mlp-kernel-1} and~\ref{line:ex:mlp-kernel-2}).
 Section~\ref{sec:dependent-tiles} describes how \libname{} enforces this dependency.